ionos-spectre/spectre-core/README.md

 spectre -e development
 ```

 When no `-e` is given, the `default` environment is used.
-Any env yaml file without a specified `name` property, will be the default environment.
+Any env yaml file without a specified `name` property, will be used as the default environment.

 The environment file is merged with the `spectre.yml`, so you can override any property of you spectre config in each environment.
 To show all variables of an environment, execute